5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Haswell-Broadwell_Ventura.md

 - Change `-radvesa` to `#-radvesa` &rarr; This disables the boot-arg which in return re-enables hardware acceleration on AMD GPUs.
 - Change `nv_disable=1` to `#nv_disable=1` &rarr; This disables the boot-arg which in return re-enables hardware acceleration on NVIDIA GPUs.

+> [!NOTE]
-> **Note**: Keep a backup of your currently working EFI folder on a FAT32 USB flash drive just in case your system won't boot after removing/disabling these boot-args!
+> Keep a backup of your currently working EFI folder on a FAT32 USB flash drive just in case your system won't boot after removing/disabling these boot-args!

 ### Verifying AMFI is enabled
 We can check whether or not AMFI is enabled by entering the following command in Terminal: